Kibet-g/PassResume/CONTRIBUTING.md

 ## 🤝 How to Contribute

+# Contributing to Open Resume Auditor

+Thank you for your interest in contributing to Open Resume Auditor!
+This document provides guidelines for contributing to the project.

+## 🤝 How to Contribute

 ### Reporting Issues
-- Use the GitHub issue tracker to report bugs
+- Contact the development team to report bugs
 - Include detailed steps to reproduce the issue
 - Provide information about your environment (OS, Python/Node.js versions)

 ### Suggesting Features
-- Open an issue with the "feature request" label
+- Reach out to the team with feature requests
 - Describe the feature and its benefits
 - Include mockups or examples if applicable

 ### Code Contributions

-1. **Fork the repository**
+1. **Contact the team for access**
 2. **Create a feature branch**
    ```bash
    git checkout -b feature/your-feature-name